aspensmonster-school/ee4390-senior-design-i/README.md

   dieharder is an excellent RNG stress-tester, and I intend to develop a perl scripted test suite that interfaces between the software, the outputted bitstream, and any other ready-made testing suites such as dieharder.
+* /presentation - holds presentation files from presentations made at the end of each semester.

 Project Roadmap
 ===============